thedavidchu/puzzles/wordle/README.md

 For every guess, we should calculate the gain from the guess and the opportunity cost.
 The gain is the number of possibilities that we can eliminate.
 This gives a computationally infeasible, but certainly correct solution (assuming the greedy solution is the globally optimal solution-- i.e. optimal substructure).

 I thought that I showed optimal substructure between guesses too.
-However, I have heard of people creating solvers that look ahead.
+However, I have heard of people creating solvers that look more than one step ahead (i.e. ThreeBlueOneBrown.
+I watched his video on 2022 Februrary 11).
 Maybe I made a mistake in my reasoning.
 I have not made a "formal proof" because I'm not a mathematical genius.
 But here is an outline:

 > Let _dictionary_ be the original set of words.
-> Let _wordA(\*)_ be the new set of possible words after filtering the words
+> Let _wordA(\*)_ be the new set of possible words after filtering out the words
 > in \* that do not fit with the information we learned from guessing _wordA_.

 > We will show the commutative property between guesses.